Alice 19th

 Alice 19th (ありす19th, Arisu Naintīnsu) is a Japanese shōjo manga written by Yuu Watase.
 It appeared as a serial in the manga magazine Shōjo Comic.

 The heroine's name (Alice), and her encounter with a white rabbit (Nyozeka) starts the storyline.
 Watase has written that she thought of Alice in Wonderland, by Lewis Carroll, in drafting the characters of Alice Seno and Nyozeka.
 From there she drafted her own story.

 From 2007 Viz Media released Alice 19th in English.
 The series, which is published in the traditional right-to-left format with foot-noted sound effects, spans a total of seven volumes.

 Plot

-The story follows Alice Seno, a fifteen-year-old girl forever in the shadow of her older sister Mayura, who achieves in everything she undertakes.
+The story follows Alice Seno, a fifteen-year-old girl forever in the shadow of her older sister Mayura, who excels in everything she undertakes.
 At her school Alice becomes known as "Mayura's little sister."
 Older girls, judging Alice too meek to retaliate, torment her relentlessly.